tjdhg456/low-illumination-DL/README.md

 - Train Type
     - robust: pre-training only the base network for illumination robustness
     - coco-d: pre-training SSD network with COCO-d dataset
-    - ex-dark: training SSD network with ex-dark dataset
+    - ex-d: training SSD network with ex-dark dataset
-    - robust_ex-dark: training backbone with "robust" and SSD with "ex-dark"
+    - robust_ex-d: training backbone with "robust" and SSD with "ex-d"
-    - robust_coco-d_ex-dark: training backbone with "robust" and SSD with "coco-d" and "ex-dark"
+    - robust_coco-d_ex-d: training backbone with "robust" and SSD with "coco-d" and "ex-d"
     - robust_coco-d: training backbone with "robust" and SSD with "coco-d"
-    - coco-d_ex-dark: training SSD network with "coco-d" and "ex-dark" type
+    - coco-d_ex-d: training SSD network with "coco-d" and "ex-d" type

 - Pre-trained Option